 - The District will collaborate with case managers and support staff to implement services on IEPs as closely as possible to ensure educational progress (SELPA/External Partners). - All students with IEPs will follow the District's schedule for the academic instruction and supports unless otherwise specified in their individualized educational plans. - The delivery of Special Education services will be aligned to the general ed schedule and will change by quarter or semester accordingly. - The delivery of services will be offered (daily, weekly, or monthly) as established in the student's IEP document during the school hours for both lower and upper school. - To the extent possible, students will receive services during the instructional periods in which supports and/or specialized instruction are needed (e.g., math services during general ed. math instruction).
 Occasionally, students may be pulled out (either in person or virtually) to receive services during another instructional time such as Garden/ SEL/ Library, etc.) or Flex period. - The Upper School Special Ed program will consist of two Resource Specialists and three paras educators.
-Each resource specialist will run a Learning Center. - The Lower School Special Ed program will consist of two Resource Specialists and six paraeducators. - Collaboration time between the Resource teachers and Paraeducators will be

-- built in their schedules. - The Resource Specialist will supervise and provide guidance to the paraeducators assigned to the students in their respective caseload. - Speech and Language services will be provided in-person to one cohort of students.
+Each resource specialist will run a Learning Center. - The Lower School Special Ed program will consist of two Resource Specialists and six paraeducators. - Collaboration time between the Resource teachers and Paraeducators will be built in their schedules. - The Resource Specialist will supervise and provide guidance to the paraeducators assigned to the students in their respective caseload. - Speech and Language services will be provided in-person to one cohort of students.
 This cohort of students is chosen based on age, areas of need, and the ability to participate in tele-therapy successfully.
 The cohort of students will switch every quarter or semester. - Outside District consultants (Occupational Therapist, Behaviorist, APE specialist) will provide most of their services virtually.
-More information on this will be available in August. - District leadership, case managers, and specialists will collaborate to give access to high-tech and low tech & adaptive equipment to the SWD that require that level of support and distribute necessary equipment at the beginning of the school year. - IEP meetings will be held through an online virtual platform (e.g., Zoom) - Annual and Triennial IEP meetings will be combined when possible. - IEP participation and consent signature will be obtained via DocuSign. - All students with assessment plans signed during the 2019-2020 school year will be tested prior to the new school year in order to minimize the challenges of cross-contamination once the new school year starts.
+More information on this will be available in August.

+- District leadership, case managers, and specialists will collaborate to give access to high-tech and low tech & adaptive equipment to the SWD that require that level of support and distribute necessary equipment at the beginning of the school year. - IEP meetings will be held through an online virtual platform (e.g., Zoom) - Annual and Triennial IEP meetings will be combined when possible. - IEP participation and consent signature will be obtained via DocuSign. - All students with assessment plans signed during the 2019-2020 school year will be tested prior to the new school year in order to minimize the challenges of cross-contamination once the new school year starts. - The Special Education staff will work five additional contract days before the beginning of the school year to prepare for the delivery of services and complete students' evaluations.